 The research question: How can information paths be shortened in the context of smart learning?

-The research aim is to determine a way to improve the efficiency of information exchange in the context of smart learning.
+The research aim is to determine a way to improve the effectiveness of information exchange in the context of smart learning.

 Research objectives:

 literature review and study of research on the concept of «smart learning»;